HIYOS NHS Practice - a teaching practice. A healthcare professional demonstrates portion sizes on a plate to a seated patient in a clinical setting.

 2. Community Pharmacist Survey– following the feedback from this survey we now have a clinical pharmacist

 3. Patient Communication Survey – in response to Covid-19 we carried out a survey to see the patient’s preferred method of reciprocal communication platform.
-As a result, patients can now reach us on all platforms, and we even have a chatbot.
+That’s we’re communicating more using social media.

 Some of the things we have done…